 QEI shall not be responsible for any injury to person, (including emotional injury or physical injury and whether or not resulting in death) or damage to property arising out of any act of war, insurrection, revolt or other civil uprising or military action occurring in the countries of origin, destination or passage.

-The traveler accepts that the vessel owner does not undertake to carry as baggage any electronics, computers, merchandise, samples, furniture, household goods, tools of trade, property of persons other than the traveler, pictures, works of art, perishable or breakable goods, glassware, liquids, bric-a-brac, money, securities and notes, whether or not negotiable, documents, valuables, gold, silver, silverware, precious stones and metals or jewelry.
-If any such items or articles are brought aboard, the traveler expressly agrees that neither Quark nor the vessel owner shall have any liability for loss or damage howsoever caused, even if by the negligence of Quark or the vessel owner.
-The traveler is not allowed to bring on board items or articles, the importation or exportation of which may be forbidden, or which do not conform to the customs or police regulations or the laws of any country to which the vessel may go in the course of the expedition.
+The traveler accepts that the Vessel owner does not undertake to carry as baggage any electronics, computers, merchandise, samples, furniture, household goods, tools of trade, property of persons other than the traveler, pictures, works of art, perishable or breakable goods, glassware, liquids, bric-a-brac, money, securities and notes, whether or not negotiable, documents, valuables, gold, silver, silverware, precious stones and metals or jewelry.
+If any such items or articles are brought aboard, the traveler expressly agrees that neither QEI nor the Vessel owner shall have any liability for loss or damage howsoever caused, even if by the negligence of QEI or the Vessel owner.
+The traveler is not allowed to bring on board items or articles, the importation or exportation of which may be forbidden, or which do not conform to the customs or police regulations or the laws of any country to which the Vessel may go in the course of the Expedition.
 A traveler who violates this rule will be held liable for all resulting fines, losses, damages or delays.
-The traveler is not allowed to place in baggage any firearms or any flammable or inflammable matter of any kind, such as matches, gunpowder, fireworks, cigarette lighters, cartridges, films, etc. Quark and/or the vessel owner may dispose of or destroy such items without liability.
-The traveler will be liable for the full amount of all loss, damage or delay to the vessel or her cargo and for all injury to, or death of any fellow travelers, expedition staff, officers or crew or other persons caused by such hazardous articles brought on board by the traveler.
+The traveler is not allowed to place in baggage any firearms or any flammable or inflammable matter of any kind, such as matches, gunpowder, fireworks, cigarette lighters, cartridges, films, etc. QEI and/or the Vessel owner may dispose of or destroy such items without liability.
+The traveler will be liable for the full amount of all loss, damage or delay to the Vessel or her cargo and for all injury to, or death of any fellow travelers, Expedition staff, officers or crew or other persons caused by such hazardous articles brought on board by the traveler.

-Travelers using the services of any personal service personnel, if carried on board, or using athletic or recreational equipment, facilities or supplies, does so at the traveler’s own risk and expense, without any responsibility of Quark or the vessel owner.
+Travelers using the services of any personal service personnel, if carried on board, or using athletic or recreational equipment, facilities or supplies, does so at the traveler’s own risk and expense, without any responsibility of QEI or the Vessel owner.